Accessibility

 Low cognitive load

-No dashboards, no overload, no constant interruptions.
+No dashboards, no overload, and no constant interruptions.

 -